-- It enhances the Hierarchical addressing infrastructure.
+- Enhances the hierarchical addressing infrastructure.

-Key Differences Between IPv4 and IPv6
+Key Differences: IPv4 vs IPv6

 - IPv6 provides much better Multicast and Anycast abilities than IPv4.

-IPv4 and IPv6 Comparison Table
+Comparison Table: IPv4 and IPv6

-|Configure Performance||In the case of IPv4, a whole new system needs to be configured and installed before communication with the other systems.||In the case of IPv6, the basic configuration is optional, and the concerned performance entirely depends on the required functions.|
+|Configure Performance||In IPv4, a whole new system needs configuration and installation before communication with other systems.||In IPv6, the basic configuration is optional, and the concerned performance entirely depends on the required functions.|

-|Networking Performance||In the case of IPv4, the basic networking structure needs to be manually configured or using DHCP.
-It also incorporates several layers to enhance networking performance which in turn also requires maintenance for the same.||In the case of IPv6, the basic networking structure needs not to be manually configured as it supports the auto-configuration feature.
-That’s the way it also enhances the networking performance for the same.|
+|Networking Performance||The basic networking structure must be manually configured or via DHCP.
+It also incorporates several layers to enhance networking performance, which in turn also requires maintenance.||The basic networking structure does not need manual configuration, as it supports the auto-configuration feature.
+Thus, it also enhances networking performance.|

-|Fragmentation Testing and Performance||IPv4b uses normal sending and forwarding routes for the fragmentation processes.||IPv6 uses the sending process only to implement and enhance the fragmentation process.|
+|Fragmentation Testing and Performance||IPv4 uses normal sending and forwarding routes for the fragmentation processes.||IPv6 uses the sending process only to implement and enhance the fragmentation process.|

-|Mobility Performance||It implements the basic constrained network topologies.
-This, in turn, is used to restrict mobility movements and interoperability for the same.||In the case of IPv6, it provides the embedded interoperability and mobility capabilities for networking devices.|
+|Mobility Performance||Implements the basic constrained network topologies.
+This helps restrict mobility movements and interoperability.||Provides embedded interoperability and mobility capabilities for networking devices.|

-|Security and Performance||From the security and performance perspective, IPv4 is less preferred than IPv6.
-It all depends on the applications, and there are no internal layers of security implemented for IPv4.||In the case of IPv6, Internet Protocol Security (IPSec) is inbuilt, and thus it follows proper levels of secured architecture.
-Thus, it is more preferred than IPv4 from the security and performance perspective.|
+|Security and Performance||IPv4 is less preferred than IPv6 in this aspect.
+It depends on the applications, and there are no internal layers of security implementation for IPv4.||In IPv6, Internet Protocol Security (IPSec) is inbuilt, and thus it follows proper levels of secured architecture.
+Thus, it is preferable to IPv4 in this aspect.|

 |Support and Performance Upgradation||IPv4 has large community support and extensive documentation libraries.||IPv6 also has one of the largest community supports.|

-|Routing Performance||In the case of IPv4, there is a presence of routing protocol (RIP) which is supported by the routed daemon.
-Thus, from the routing performance perspective, IPv4 is more preferred than IPv6.||In the case of IPv6, there is no specific routing protocol support (RIP), and thus it only uses static routes.
-Thus it is less preferred than IPv4.|
+|Routing Performance||There is a presence of routing protocol (RIP) supported by the routed daemon.
+Thus, IPv4 is preferred over IPv6 in this aspect.||There is no specific routing protocol support (RIP), and it only uses static routes.
+Thus, it is less preferable to IPv4 in this aspect.|

-|Advanced feature performance||In the case of IPv4, extensive uses of NAT (Network Address Translation) devices allow a single NAT address to mask thousands of address to enrich end to end integrity feature and performances.||In the case of IPv6, there is larger space availability, and thus it allows direct addressing processes.|
+|Advanced Feature performance||Extensive uses of NAT (Network Address Translation) devices allow a single NAT address to mask thousands of addresses—to enrich end-to-end integrity features and performances.||There is larger space availability, thereby allowing direct addressing processes.|